Tomer-Barak/Tomer-Barak.github.io/_posts/2025-03-25-scale-symmetry.md

 This presents a profoundly hopeful view: the apparently vast structures of our cosmos—galaxy superclusters stretching across billions of light-years—might themselves be mere particles in the formation of even larger structures, potentially supporting complex emergent phenomena including life, albeit at scales and timeframes inconceivable to us.

-## Beginning-less and Endless Time
+## Beginning-less and endless time

 This framework suggests a universe without a true beginning or end.
 While we might place the origin of our observable universe at 13.7 billion years ago, each moment of cosmic time could be subdivided into smaller and smaller intervals, each potentially containing the equivalent of billions of years when appropriately rescaled.